 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Are you looking for a cute little pattern and to sew doll clothes by using up the small fabric scraps leftover from other projects is by making things for my little girl.
-And often, she loves cute matching clothes for her fashion dolly.
-So in this post I will show you how to make a doll summer dress for a Sindy or Barbie – with my free dolls dress pattern!
+Are you looking for a cute little pattern and to sew doll clothes by using up the small fabric scraps leftover from other projects?
+In this post I will show you how to make a doll dress for a Sindy or Barbie – with my free dolls dress pattern.

-Make A Doll Summer Dress – Free Dolls Dress Pattern For A Sindy or Barbie Doll
+How To Make A Doll Dress – Free Dolls Dress Pattern For A Sindy or Barbie Doll

 When I was little, Sindy was my fashion doll of choice.
 And she was also my first voyage into home sewing.
-My mum had a sewing machine, and I tried to sew doll clothes for Sindy.
-I used several clothes patterns for dolls with little success.
+My mum had a sewing machine, and I tried making doll dresses and to sew doll clothes for Sindy.
+I used several different types of clothes patterns for dolls with little success.

 As my little girl has grown, she has inherited some of my old doll collection, including some of my old Sindy dolls.
-And she loves it when I make her a dress, and make a matching one for her doll.
+And she loves it when I make her a dress, and make a matching one for her fashion dolly.

 Making doll clothes is a lot of fun.
 I was getting tired of taking the easy way out and making simple bandeau dresses, and so decided to draft my own doll dress pattern.
 And have decided to share it with you!

 This easy step by step sewing tutorial and doll dress sewing pattern will have you creating your own doll couture in no time!